-Planning a short break – how about Malaysia?
-Some places are accessible by car and others are just a short flight away.
-There’s plenty of space, nature walks and adventures, great beaches and historical places to visit.
-Here’s a trio of first-hand accounts from EL readers and staff.
+Planning a short break?
+How about Malaysia?
+Some places are accessible by car; others are just a short flight away.
+There’s plenty of nature to explore on a weekend from Singapore, plus great beaches and historical places to visit.
+Read on for some highlights of where to stay in Malaysia, plus a few recommendations of things to do fom EL readers and staff.

 Gunung Mat Cincang